Christianity in Middle-earth: Transfiguration

 A dramatic event in The Lord of the Rings is the reappearance of Gandalf, or as the Elf Legolas names him in a joyous shout of recognition, "Mithrandir!"
 Tolkien scholars and theologians have called this a transfiguration.
-Rutledge considers the Biblical echoes are unmistakable, likening the event to the Transfiguration of Christ on the mountaintop.
+Rutledge considers the Biblical echoes unmistakable, likening the event to the Transfiguration of Christ on the mountaintop.
 Among the parallels are the fact that Gandalf stands above the companions, and his robes and hair are "gleaming white".
 She notes that the return of Moses from Mount Sinai, his face shining too bright to look at with the reflected light of God, could be a closer parallel, as Aragorn comments that his sight had been "veiled".

 At least two other events in The Lord of the Rings have been called transfigurations.
 One is the change in the seemingly-crippled King Théoden of Rohan, when Gandalf visits his hall, Edoras, and lifts him out of the control of the traitor Wormtongue, who has been controlling Rohan on behalf of the Wizard Saruman.
 Gandalf gets the King to straighten up, stand, and walk outside his hall, and to grasp his own sword.
 Gandalf "announces 'The Lord of the Mark comes forth!' and the king's entire aspect is transformed as he straightens his back to meet Gandalf's description".
 The other is Aragorn's splendour at his coronation, with the "stately procession of the Knights of the West" into the victorious city of Minas Tirith, the liveries: